Categories

 Bakewell

 Another quaint, historic market town to enjoy a mooch around.
-Take a riverside stroll, feed the ducks and marvel at the love lock bridge.
+Take a riverside stroll and watch the ducks(if you’re wondering where the love locks have gone, they’ve been moved to Thornbridge Hall to protect the bridge).
 There are lots of interesting independent shops.
 I particularly like The Lambton Larder for foodie treats.

 Eating and drinking: boujee vibes at Chakra-Lounge, decadent dining at Lovage or a solid all-rounder, The Rutland Arms.
 A trip to Bakewell could be easily combined exploring the Christmas markets at either Haddon or Thornbridge Hall.